EE 109 - Fall 2025 Introduction to Embedded Systems

 Servo Motor Indicator Dial

 The width of the PWM pulse must vary between 0.75ms and 2.25ms.
 Assuming TIMER2 is using the largest prescalar so as to have the maximum period, use that to determine the values that must go in the OCR2A register for the minimum pulse width of 0.75ms, and the value for the maximum pulse width of 2.25ms.
-Note: The calculation of these numbers was done in Lab 7.
+Note: The calculation of these numbers was done in review question 2 of Lab 7.

 Installing the Dial